 Sip Wine and Paint

 Arts and crafts studios are popping up across the country, and many offer special classes involving art-making coupled with wine-sipping.
 You don’t need to have any artistic experience to enjoy these classes, since the instructors take participants step-by-step through the art-making process.
-The whole point is to have a good time and get creative, and a wine-fueled crafting session makes for a fun and relaxing bonding experience with Mom.
+The whole point is to have a good time and get creative, and a wine-fueled crafting session makes for a fun and relaxing way to spend Mother’s Day.

 Take Her to a Concert